maratai/craftery/sff.md

 - John G. Hemry. *A Just Determination*, *Burden of Proof*.
 Paul Sinclair (series).
 Hemry (US Navy officer, retired) now writes as Jack Campbell (e.g. The Lost Fleet series, which I enjoyed a lot).
 A less common *space lawyer* take on military science fiction. **to-read**
 - Timothy Zahn. *Heir to the Empire*. **to-read**

+# Science Fiction
+- C. J. Cherryh.
+Alliance-Union series.
+Most of these are **to-read**.
+  - *Hellburner*.
+  - *Tripoint*.
+- C. J. Cherryn. *Cloud's Rider*.
+FInisterre series.
+Both alien science fiction *and* a send-up of the Magical Horse Companion fantasy trope.

 # Space Opera
 - Iain M. Banks. *Use of Weapons*.
 The Culture (series).
 I haven't read this yet.
 (In fact, the only Culture novels I've read are *The Player of Games* and *Surface Detail*.)
 - Christopher Ruocchio.
 The Sun Eater #1 *Empire of Silence*. **currently reading**